Why Should you Do Extracurricular Activities (Based On Research)?

 By Jessica Hinh

 Extracurricular activities are activities that are undertaken by students outside of the standard educational curriculum.
-They include sporting, music, debating, theatre and volunteering commitments (just to name a few!).
-If you’re already getting involved in activities, good on you!
-This article should help reaffirm the positive experiences that you're undoubtedly already gaining from them.
+They include sports, music, debate, theatre, and volunteering commitments, just to name a few!
 If you’re not currently involved in extracurricular activities, hopefully we’ll inspire you to get involved in some.
 There’s no better time to start than now!

 Academic Achievement